-Financial statements Type of auditors' report issued: Unqualified Internal control over financial reporting: • Material weakness(es) identified? yesX no Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Noncompliance material to financial statements noted? yesX no Federal Awards Internal control over major programs: • Material weakness(es) identified? yes X no Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Type of auditors' report issued on compliance for major programs: Unqualified Any audit findings disclosed that are required to be reported in accordance with section 510(a) of Circular A-133? yes X no Identification of major programs: Program Student Financial Aid Cluster TRIO Cluster National Institute for Health CFDA Number 93.389 State Fiscal Stabilization Fund-Education State Grants (ARRA) 84.394 ARRA Refer to the Schedule of Expenditures of Federal Awards for CFD these programs.
-OA numbers related to Dollar threshold used to distinguish between type A and type B prog grams: \$300,000 Auditee qualified as low-risk auditee?
-X ves no
+Financial statements Type of auditors' report issued: Unqualified Internal control over financial reporting:Material weakness(es) identified? yes X no Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Noncompliance material to financial statements noted? yes X no Federal Awards Internal control over major programs:Material weakness(es) identified? yes X no Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Type of auditors' report issued on compliance for major programs: Unqualified Any audit findings disclosed that are required to be reported in accordance with section 510(a) of Circular A-133? yes X no Identification of major programs: Program Student Financial Aid Cluster National Science Foundation State Fiscal Stabilization Fund-Education State Grants (ARRA) CFDA Number 47.076 84.394 ARRA Refer to the Schedule of Expenditures of Federal Awards for CFI these programs.
+OA numbers related to Dollar threshold used to distinguish between type A and type B pro grams: \$300,000 Auditee qualified as low-risk auditee?
+X yesno